 Share your thoughts, your history

 I first wrote this blog post last year.
-But I was so emotional that I don’t think what I wrote made enough sense.
-But I’ve had nearly a year to live with the feelings.
-Hopefully, this rewrite is clearer.
+But I was so emotional that I felt like I was babbling.
+Now, 12 months later, I’ve done a rewrite. hopefully, the post is more clear.

 To make positive change, we need to know our stories and how we got here.
 Does the history of Chinese immigrant women speak to you on any level?
 Please feel free to share your thoughts.